-As we know, some actors will only take roles for the money, regardless of whether the movie is good or complete garbage.
-Others will take roles so as to be in a work friendly for their children, when most of their productions target older audiences.
+As we know, some movie stars will only take roles for the money, regardless of whether the movie is good or complete garbage.
+Others will take roles so as to be in a work friendly for their children when most of their productions target older audiences.
+And in particularly bad situations, producers - or film stars - will end up needing to do a work only because their contract says so.

 But this is for when the author writes a work specifically with their own children in mind.

-Important to note: This is not the same as So My Kids Can Watch; that's when people who normally write adult works decide to make something appropriate for their young family members, while this is works the author wrote with their children in mind.
+Important to note: This is not the same as So My Kids Can Watch; that's when people normally known for adult works decide to make or star in something appropriate for their young family members, while this is works the author wrote with their children in mind.

 - Manga author Kia Asamiya made the shonen manga Steam Detectives for his son, and the Magical Girl Corrector Yui for his daughter.

 - Pokémon 3 is this in spades behind the scenes.
-Takeshi Shudō, the series' original head writer, wrote the story with his own daughter (who was born when he was 45) in mind, believing that the relationship between a father and their daughter is something the media too often shies away from depicting; thus the relationship between Mii/Molly and Entei paralleled that of himself and his own daughter.
+Takeshi Shudō, the series' original head writer, wrote the story with his own daughter (who was born when he was 45) in mind, believing that the relationship between a father and their daughter is something the media too often shies away from depicting (he was also worried about his health and that he wouldn't be around much longer); thus the relationship between Mii/Molly and Entei paralleled that of himself and his own daughter.

 - Robert Rodriguez wrote The Adventures of Sharkboy and Lavagirl about a pair of characters created by his young son.